gvwilson/btt/src/conflict/index.md

 In a course, "escalation" means "taking the issue to the instructor".
 They have probably had dozens of students complain to them over the years about teammates not doing their share, and it isn't uncommon to have both halves of a pair say that they're doing all the work.
 In order to get them to take you seriously and help you fix the problem, you should send them an email signed by several people that describes what's happened and the steps already taken.
 Make sure the offender gets a copy as well, and ask the instructor to arrange a meeting to resolve the issue.

 One technique your instructor may ask you to use in such a meeting is active listening.
 When one person makes a point, the person on the other side of the issue explains it back to them, as in, "So what I think Igor is saying is…"
 It feels pedantic at first,
-but doing this confirms that the second person has actually paid attention to what the first person said.
+but doing this confirms that
+the second person has actually paid attention to what the first person said.
 It can also defuse a lot of tension, since explaining your position back to you clearly forces the other person to see the world through your eyes, if only for a few moments.

 <div class="callout" markdown="1">

 ### Hitchhikers

-Hitchhikers who show up but never actually do anything are particularly difficult to manage, in part because they are usually very good at appearing reasonable.
+People who show up but never actually do anything are usually very good at appearing reasonable.
 They will nod as you present your case, then say, "Well, yes, but…" and list a bunch of minor exceptions or cases where others on the team have also fallen short of expectations.
 Tracking progress and contributions is essential for handling them.
 If you can't back up your complaint, the instructor may be left with the impression that the whole team is dysfunctional.

 </div>

-Finally, it's important to recognize that good principles sometimes conflict [%b Berlin2000 %].
+Finally, it's important to recognize that good intentions aren't always compatible with each other [%b Berlin2000 %].
 For example,
 suppose that a student has a medically diagnosed attention disorder that requires them to talk to themselves quite loudly while programming in order to stay focused, but other members of their team find this very distracting.
 Asking the student in question to program somewhere else would be punishing them for something they can't control,